See how to create this DIY faux marquee chalkboard using an unexpected material – plastic Easter eggs!

 I put a line of glue all around the bottom edge of each egg, with a little extra on the inside.
 To make sure I got good adhesion to the canvas, I put pressure from above but also slipped my hand underneath and put a little pressure from the bottom as well.
 The edges of the eggs are so narrow there’s not much for the glue to hold on to, so I wanted to make sure the glue that was on there stuck good.

 That’s it!
-Write a fun message and find a place to hang your faux marquee sign!
+Write a fun message and find a place to hang your DIY faux marquee sign where everyone can see it!